Updated: Nov 29, 2020

 The Fourier calculations can be simplified by solving for a single target frequency using the Goertzel algorithm and ignoring the imaginary part of the signal.
 This worked equally well in the simulation and was much easier to process on the Arduino.

 I started with around 11,500 samples per second and 50 samples which gives a measurement time of 4.5ms snd a bin size of 230Hz.
-Although this worked well in the Excel simulation, I couldn't replicate the results on the Arduino and I eventually realised that the floating point calculation were taking too long and disrupting the sampling speed.
+Although this worked well in the Excel simulation, I couldn't replicate the results on the Arduino and I eventually realised that the floating point calculations were taking too long and disrupting the sampling speed.
 To solve this I took the sampling rate down to 4,800 samples per second and used 16 samples to give a measurement time of 3.3ms and a bin size of 300Hz.